brickpool/logo/doc/PG-Protocol.md

 Command Code | Function Field | Optional
 >Figure Control Command Frame

-The content field can be nonexistent (length of zero) in certain kinds of messages.
 The content of a control message sent from a DTE to a LOGO device may contains additional information that the LOGO must use to perform the action defined by the command code.

 ## Control Commands Supported by LOGO